-Active conduct of a trade or busi- sonal home and work or job site within Grantor: The one who transfers propness: Generally, for the section 179 the area of an individual's tax home. deduction, a taxpaver is considered to conduct a trade or business actively if Convention: A method established Improvement: An addition to or parhe or she meaningfully participates in under the Modified Accelerated Cost tial replacement of property that adds the management or operations of the trade or business.
-A mere passive in- mine the portion of the year to depreci- time you can use it, or adapts it to a difvestor in a trade or business does not ate property both in the year the prop- ferent use. actively conduct the trade or business.
+ness: Generally, for the section 179 the area of an individual's tax home. deduction, a taxpayer is considered to conduct a trade or business actively if Convention: A method established Improvement: An addition to or parthe management or operations of the vestor in a trade or business does not ate property both in the year the prop-ferent use. actively conduct the trade or business.